PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 14:36:59
+Last updated: 2024-04-02 14:39:03
-Random Quote: How wonderful that we have met with a paradox.
-Now we have some hope of making progress. - Niels Bohr
+Random Quote: Not what we have but what we enjoy constitutes our abundance. - Jean Antoine Petit-Senn